Funeral Details

 OBITUARY

-Preceded in death by his wife Mary Ruth Wachala and his parents John and Adeline Wachala.
+Preceded in death by his wife Mary Ruth Wachala, his brother Robert (Donna) Wachala, his sister Virginia Wachala, and his parents John and Adeline Wachala.
 Loving father of Beth (John) Caughlin, Jenn (Ed) Price, and Kathy Wachala.
 Cherished grandfather of Daniel, Natalie, and Maddy.

 Born and raised on Chicago’s South Side, Ray showed his adventurous streak early—most memorably at age 11, when he decided to take his dad’s car for a spin and promptly introduced it to a nearby fence.
 Fortunately, that same spirit of curiosity and boldness carried him through a life full of learning, laughter, and new directions.
 His sense of adventure even turned him into a North Sider when he headed to DePaul University, where he earned a master’s degree in Chemistry.
 Along the way he met Mary Ruth, the love of his life for more than 40 years, and together they chose to plant their roots in Chicago’s Old Irving Park neighborhood, a home base that remains in the family.
 Ray spent his professional career with Nalco Chemical Company, including a four-year assignment in Pittsburgh with Alcoa.
 While there, he discovered a love of running and happily took on Pittsburgh’s famously hilly 5K races—proving that Ray never shied away from an uphill challenge.
 Eventually he returned to their beloved Chicago home, where he celebrated the marriages of his daughters, Beth and Jenn, and the arrival of his beloved grandchildren, Daniel, Natalie, and Maddy.
 Ray endured deep loss when Mary Ruth passed away after a battle with cancer.
 In time, however, love found its way back into his life.
 He reconnected with Maggie, who became his loving partner and welcomed him warmly into her family.
 Maggie remained by his side for the rest of his days.
 Even retirement couldn’t quite keep Ray away from numbers.
 With a lifelong fondness for them, he began preparing taxes after leaving Nalco—work he continued with pride and good humor until the impressive age of 83.
 Ray lived with curiosity, resilience, and joy that carried him from the South Side to the North Side, over Pittsburgh hills, and through a life rich with family, love, and stories worth telling.